ace00k/ace00k.github.io/_posts/2023-09-12-Readys-Proving-Grounds.md

 ```
 {: .nolineno }

-After waiting for three minutes the script is executed, granting **SUID** permissions to `/bin/bash`.
-To spawn shell, type `bash -p` to run a shell in a privileged context.
+After waiting for three minutes, the script is executed, granting **SUID** permissions to `/bin/bash`.
+To spawn a root shell, just type `bash -p` to run a shell in a privileged context.

 ```bash
 alice@readys:/var/www/html$ bash -p